neivv/animosity/Readme.md

 directly show those values at the moment, but they can be edited by opening the framedef .json file and importing after editing it.

 It is completely unknown if the frame type has any meaning whatsoever.
 Observed values are 0, 1, 8, and 9, which would imply there being one flag 1 and another flag 8 which may be combined.
 SD sprites are almost always fully 0, exception being sprite#0 which is fully 1 HD sprites use 1, 8, and 9, with normal sprites usually being 1 outside burrowing frames, and shadow/explosion/spell (Transparent?) sprites using 8/9 for all of their frames.

+- 1 = Use width / height in anim?
+- 2 = Related to player color?

 ## Sprite lighting